LuighiV/nvim-config/README.md

 You could use also the script file provided here: letsconfig.sh

-In addition to this you sould install the plugins provided, so make the following steps:
+In addition to this you should install the plugins provided, so make the following steps:
 1. Open the configuration file with vim or nvim
 2. Enter in normal mode the following command   :PlugInstall
 3. Wait util it is installed.
 4. Close the file and open again to see the changes

-## Usign filetype plugin
+## Using filetype plugin
 Personal plugins are in the home directory of VIM which is in ~/.vim/after
 ```bash
 mkdir -p ~/.vim/after